 You should consider using AWS Step Functions for all your new applications, since it provides a more productive and agile approach to coordinating application components using visual workflows.
 If you require external signals to intervene in your processes, or you would like to launch child processes that return a result to a parent, then you should consider Amazon Simple Workflow Service (Amazon SWF).
 With Amazon SWF, instead of writing state machines in declarative JSON, you write a decider program to separate activity steps from decision steps.
 This provides you complete control over your orchestration logic, but increases the complexity of developing applications.
 You may write decider programs in the programming language of your choice, or you may use the Flow framework to use programming constructs that structure asynchronous interactions for you.

-With just a few clicks in the AWS Management Console, you can associate your Step Functions APIs with methods in your API Gateway API, so that, when an HTTPS request is sent to an API method that you defined, API Gateway invokes your Step Functions API actions.
-You can use an Amazon API Gateway API to start Step Functions state machines that coordinate the components of a distributed backend application.
-You can also integrate human activity tasks into the steps of your application, such as an approval requests and responses.
+You can associate your Step Functions APIs with Amazon API Gateway so that these APIs invoke your state machines when an HTTPS request is sent to an API method that you define.
+You can use an Amazon API Gateway API to start Step Functions state machines that coordinate the components of a distributed backend application, and integrate human activity tasks into the steps of your application such as approval requests and responses.
 You can also make serverless asynchronous calls to the APIs of services that your application uses.
 For more information, try our tutorial, Creating a Step Functions API Using API Gateway.